 - Hon.
-David V. Herriford, Judge of the Superior Court of Los Angeles County
+David V. Herriford, Judge of the Superior Court of California, County of Los Angeles

 - Hon.
-James P. Madden, Commissioner of the Superior Court of Santa Clara County
+James P. Madden, Commissioner of the Superior Court of California, County of Santa Clara

 - Hon.
-J. Kent O’Mara, Referee of the Superior Court of Yolo County
+J. Kent O’Mara, Commissioner of the Superior Court of California, County of Yolo

-- Ms. Stephanie Saracco-Reed, Court Operations Manager, Superior Court of San Diego County
+- Ms. Stephanie Saracco-Reed, Court Operations Manager, Superior Court of California, County of San Diego

-- Ms. Leslie Witten-Rood, Assistant Director, California Office of Traffic Safety
+- Mr. Randy Weissman, Chief Deputy, Operations, California Office of Traffic Safety

 The Traffic Advisory Committee was created in 1995 and works toward improving the administration of justice in the adjudication of traffic and bail-forfeitable offenses; identifies policy issues and recommends rules and model procedures that will make the handling of traffic and bail-forfeitable offenses more consistent statewide.